ShivanshuKGupta/fluttertrans/README.md

         "hi",
         "es"
     ],
-    "fallbackLocale": "hi"
+    "fallbackLocale": "en"
 }
 ```

 ## How It Works

-1. **Extract Strings**: The tool scans your Flutter project for strings marked for translation (e.g., `tr` function).
+1. **Extract Strings**: The tool scans your Flutter project for strings marked for translation, strings which end with a `.tr`.
+However, you can also choose which strings to translate.
 2. **Translate Strings**: It uses the Google Translate API to translate these strings into the specified languages.
 3. **Save Translations**: Translations are saved in JSON files under `assets/translations/`.
 4. **Update Dependencies**: Finally, the tool runs `flutter pub get` to ensure all asset dependencies are up-to-date.